There’s Something We Promote, That We Might Not Think About

 What we promote is sometimes not willful.
 Because our actions are often promoting something whether we explicitly are in favor or against the implications of the action.
 This has plenty of examples, spreading across moral, ethical, political, and economic subjects.
 But, here, in this case, I’m talking about cuteness.

 Yes, cuteness.
 You read that right.
-Because, as I’ve mentioned in another article: the inherent empathic response animals cause in us when we see them can find use when trying to promote.
+Because: the inherent empathic response animals cause in us when we see them can find use when trying to promote.
 And, in this case, they promote we do not eat them.
 And us not eating them before, promotes we don’t eat them currently.

 Now, I do not wish to step on the toes of any other cultures.
 For the sake of this argument/opinion/think piece, I am referring to the culture of America only.
 Cultures and countries and religions all have their own opinions on what animals you can or cannot eat—and that is perfectly fine, obviously.